crossdotmoe/crossdotmoe/README.md

-## Hello
 - Thank you for stopping by!
-I am cross and I love to make random things and learn new stuff
-- A pseudo-introvert, weeb and tech enthusiast
+I am cross; a pseudo-introvert, weeb and tech enthusiast
 - I also enjoy cycling and badminton
+- Fastest way to reach me is through [Discord](https://discord.gg/3AxZvGArdm)